 - timeAlignmentTimer (per TAG) which controls how long the MAC entity considers the Serving Cells belonging to the associated TAG to be uplink time aligned.

+- cg-SDT-TimeAlignmentTimer which controls how long the MAC entity considers the uplink transmission for CG-SDT to be uplink time aligned.

 The MAC entity shall:

 1> when a Timing Advance Command MAC CE is received, if an NTA (as defined in TS 38.211 [8]) has been maintained with the indicated TAG: